 If your work involves a lot of bending, reaching, or lifting:

 Health Tools help you make wise health decisions or take action to improve your health.

-The most common causes of low back pain
+Often doctors don't know what causes low back pain.
+The most common causes of low back pain are:

 Symptoms typically include: